Chief-Prince-Of-Function/Chief-Prince-Of-Function/README.md

 The pursuit of higher knowledge must be done so with ethics at the forefront, for the lack thereof inhibits the positive gain to be had -
 </p>

-- 🌱 I’m currently learning: New Application Deployment Framework
+- 🌱 I’m currently learning: Azure, SQL, Javascript

-- 🔭 I’m currently working on: Building out my Collective Development Environment
+- 🔭 I’m currently working on: Applications for a Veteran run Non Profit organization and another within the golf industry

-- 🤝 I’m looking to collaborate on: Python based projects
+- 🤝 My goals are to: Finish two full stack applications and Azur certifications by EOY 2022

 - 📫 Contact me: <a href="https://twitter.com/Fuscaha">@Fuscaha</a>